The Museum Galleries

 The Main Exhibit Gallery is a rotating gallery highlighting the rich history of Chatham and Cape Cod.

-History & Beyond: Telling the story of Chatham for 100 years walks visitors through the 100 year long history of the Chatham Historical Society.
+Our current exhibit is History & Beyond: Telling the story of Chatham for 100 years walks visitors through the 100-year-long history of the Chatham Historical Society.
 Don’t miss out on this spectacular Centennial exhibit!
-Get an introduction to the Women’s Reading Club members who spearheaded the foundation of the CHS, see how the property has changed over the years, learn about the times (locally, nationally, and world-wide) in which the Society was founded, see the museum’s collection and all the hard work that goes into organizing and preserving CHS’ many treasures, and finally, learn how you can get involved in preserving local history!
+Get an introduction to the Women’s Reading Club members who spearheaded the foundation of the CHS, see how the property has changed over the years, learn about the times (locally, nationally, and worldwide) in which the Society was founded, see the museum’s collection and all the hard work that goes into organizing and preserving CHS’ many treasures, and finally, learn how you can get involved in preserving local history!

 The Multimedia and Education Center